AI Engineer

 Tools & MCP

 Extend LLM capabilities beyond text generation.
-Learn how tool calling works, build your own tools, and understand the Model Context Protocol.
+Learn how tool calling works, build your own tools, and implement the Model Context Protocol.

 Design autonomous AI systems with loops, guardrails, and evaluation.
 Build agents that plan, execute, and learn.